 Our group blends fundamental studies in analytical chemistry with applied deliverables in the forensic and materials sciences.
 We are interested in understanding the (bio)chemical properties of common types of physical evidences and traces deposited at crime scenes and how they persist in the environment.
-We primarily characterize thin-films made from rheologically complex materials using a suite of spectral and imaging techniques.
-Typically, these are thin-films generated from droplets of blood and other natural or synthetic biofluids.
+We primarily characterize polymeric films made from rheologically complex materials using a suite of spectral and imaging techniques.
+Typically, these are generated from droplets of blood and other natural or synthetic biofluids.

 Molecular characterization of films created from complex (bio)fluids

 We use a suite of spectral techniques, including Raman, FTIR, UV-Vis and hyphenated mass spectrometry, to characterize the molecular composition of films created from blood and other polymeric liquid materials.
-A highlight of our research is the use of high-resolution mass spectrometry in collaboration with Trent University's Water Quality Centre.
+A highlight of our research is the use of applied statistics and high-resolution mass spectrometry in collaboration with Trent University's Water Quality Centre.
 We are also interested in understanding the degradation mechanics of these films and how they change over time.
 For example, we are currently combing methodologies in analytical chemistry and applied genetics to better predict the deposition time of bloodstains, and, eventually, other biofluids.